-$$r = K_R \cdot (f{R,\text{max}} - f{R,0} - f_P), \tag{9.2.6}$$
+$$r = K_R \cdot (f{R,\max} - f{R,0} - f_P), \qquad (9.2.6)$$

-$$r = K_R \cdot (f{R,\text{max}} - f{R,0}) \cdot \left(\frac{K_N}{K_R + K_N}\right),$$ (9.2.7)
+$$r = K_R \cdot (f{R,\max} - f{R,0}) \cdot \left(\frac{K_N}{K_R + K_N}\right),$$ (9.2.7)

 This expression provides a mechanistic link between nutrient uptake and conversion to protein biomass by ribosomes.
-In effect, it describes the situation in which the allocation to R and P proteins, f_R and f_P , is mutually adjusted such that the rate of intake of critical nutrients is matched by the rate of conversion into protein, subject to the constraint that these must sum to $1-f_Q$.
-The fraction in large parentheses on the right is a function of the translation and nutritional capacities of the system, with the cell growth rate $r \to 0$ as $K_N \to 0$, and r asymptotically approaching a maximum value as $K_N \to \infty$.
+In effect, it describes the situation in which the allocation to R and P proteins, f_R and f_P , is mutually adjusted such that the rate of intake of critical nutrients is matched by the rate of conversion into protein, subject to the constraint that these must sum to $1 - f_Q$.
+The fraction in large parentheses on the right is a function of the translation and nutritional capacities of the system, with the cell growth rate $r \to 0$ as $K_N \to 0$, and r asymptotically approaching a maximum value of $K_R \cdot (f{R,\max} - f{R,0})$ as $K_N \to \infty$.
 Because the fraction on the right equals 0.5 when $K_R = K_N$, the ribosomal capacity can be viewed as the half-saturation constant for nutrient capacity.
-Thus, despite the added complexities, the overall expression for r retains the form of a Monod growth equation, with $r{\text{max}} = K_R \cdot (f{R,\text{max}} - f{R,0})$.
+Thus, despite the added complexities, the overall expression for r retains the form of a Monod growth equation.

 This kind of partitioning model can be taken in a number of other interesting directions.
-For example, it has long been known that cells under chronically high nutrient levels often switch to seemingly inefficient modes of energy production, e.g., engagement in fermentation processes, which leave incompletely oxidized products such as acetate or lactate, as opposed to the citric acid cycle, which oxidizes glucose all the way down to CO2.
-Such metabolic overflow, or energy spillage, at high resource levels can be explained by the fact that the machinery underlying fermentation processes involves many fewer enzymes than that required for the citric acid cycle (Molenaar et al. 2009; Basan et al. 2015).
+For example, it has long been known that cells under chronically high nutrient levels often switch to seemingly inefficient modes of energy production, e.g., engagement in fermentation processes, which leave incompletely oxidized products such as acetate or lactate, as opposed to the citric acid cycle, which oxidizes glucose all the way down to CO_2 .
+Such metabolic overflow, or energy spillage, at high resource levels can be explained by the fact that the machinery underlying fermentation processes involves many fewer enzymes than that required for the citric acid cycle^{9,88}.
 The hypothesis here is that when the external carbon supply is high, cells can increase the investment in the protein machinery necessary for biosynthesis by reducing the investment in the enzymes necessary for input into such pathways.
 In contrast, when the nutrient supply is low, investing more heavily in carbon metabolism allows cells to maximally direct flux towards biosynthesis.

-Bertaux et al. (2020) and Serbanescu et al. (2020) have extended the preceding model to incorporate additional sector partitioning, e.g., cell division.
+Bertaux et al.13 and Serbanescu et al.118 have extended the preceding model to incorporate additional sector partitioning, e.g., cell division.
 These extensions allow for analysis of the size-growth rate relationship discussed in the text.
 There is room for caution in overinterpreting the good fits of models like these, as a large number of parameters are employed, not all of which are based on extrinsic estimates.
-Their value is in helping to clarify the importance of broad classes of potential underlying mechanisms that can be followed up by further empirical study.
-Extensive details on the underlying proteomic responses of $E.\ coli$ cells to changing nutritional conditions are provided in synthetic reviews by Belliveau et al. (2021) and Mori et al. (2021).
+The value of the approach resides in helping to highlight the potential importance of broad classes of underlying mechanisms that can be followed up by further empirical study.
+Extensive details on the underlying proteomic responses of E. coli cells to changing nutritional conditions are provided in synthetic reviews^{10,91}.

 Foundations 9.3.
 Scaling models for the development of cellular features.
-In light of what little we know about the mechanisms driving the quantitative relationships between cells and their parts during cell growth, consideration of alternative models may be informative, particularly if they predict different patterns of scaling.
+Given what little we know about the mechanisms driving the quantitative relationships between cells and their parts during cell growth, consideration of alternative models may be informative, particularly if they predict different patterns of scaling.